NikoletaPantelidou/ModelTesting/README.md

 # 🧠 Multi-LLM Linguistic Test Framework

 This project provides a **testing pipeline** for collecting responses from multiple large language models (LLMs) using a set of linguistic prompts.
-This project provides automated testing to measure each model’s linguistic reasoning capabilities.
+It is an automated testing to measure each model’s linguistic reasoning capabilities.

 ---